 Eric: There are a few different ways to fund that.
 Obviously if people have enough extra money in their non-retirement accounts, that's typically the first place they're looking to fund that first-time home purchase, but not everyone has a 20% down payment available in cash.
 People are always looking at other alternatives for funds, and that would include a 401(k) and an IRA.
 What are your thoughts on the 401(k) versus IRA in this scenario, Nick?

 Nick: My real thoughts would be neither.
 Typically if a client's asking me this question, it means that they either didn't plan or they're kind of feeling pressured out of a situation or going beyond their budget.
 So I know that's being a little judgmental, but typically I discourage both.
-Your IRA has that $10,000 first time-home exemption, 401(k), you can take out a loan and the provisions are a little bit more flexible if that loan is for home purchase.
+Your IRA has that $10,000 first time-home exemption, 401(k), you may be able to take out a loan and the provisions are a little bit more flexible if that loan is for home purchase.
 Depending on the situation, I would probably go to my IRA because it has that smaller limit; it would prohibit them from dipping too much into their 401(k).
 But there are definitely pros and cons to each.

 Eric: Right.
 So you can do the Roth IRA.
 And now, obviously this is if you need the money, because Roth IRAs are such a powerful retirement savings tool, and the longer you hold the money in there, the better.
 But let's say you need the money: You could withdraw all of your regular contributions, first tax and penalty free.
 And then if you've had the account open for at least five years, you can withdraw up to $10,000 of earnings tax and penalty free, too.
 That can count as a qualified distribution.
 So an IRA may be useful, but some people have most of their money set aside in their 401(k).
 And that's where a loan with generous repayment terms, where you're able to push that out over a long period of time, may be attractive.